Sphereon-Opensource/web-wallet/packages/agent/README.md

 The `status` value either has to be "0" for active or "1" for revoked/suspended.
 The response will be the updated statusList credential.

-# Customer agent
+# Verifier agent

 ## Create a custodial DID

 In order to create a custodial DID, the DIF Universal Registrar compatible support of the agent is being used.
 This means a REST API is exposed to create DIDs.
-Since these DIDs will be custodial (eg SPHEREON is managing these DIDs on behalf of its customers), the DIDs and their associated public/private keys will need to be persisted.
+Since these DIDs will be custodial (eg SPHEREON is managing these DIDs on behalf of its Verifiers), the DIDs and their associated public/private keys will need to be persisted.

 In order to create a new did:web for GLN `12345678` the following body should be POST-ed to http://localhost:5001/did/identifiers?method=web